sudeepto-dutta/expo-weatherwatch/README.md

    - One helper function.
    - One API request.
 - Ensure that the entire application test suite is passing.
+   - Please do not remove any tests from the current project.
 - Ensure that your solution accounts for edge cases and handles unusual or unexpected scenarios effectively.
 - Ensure that your code is passing TypeScript compiler and ESLint checks.
    - These jobs have already been defined in package.json.
 - Don’t spend longer than 2 hours on this technical test.
 - Don’t focus too much time on the visual aspects of the app, favour simple layouts and basic styling using React Native libraries over using a UI kit.

+> Keep in mind that your test submission (app and tests) can be evaluated in different timezones.

 ## Submission